 “They don’t make ‘em like they used to.”
-Maybe one of the most overused quotes of all time, we all hear someone say it on an almost daily basis.
-Especially horror fans.
 We all know people who want everything to return to the glory days, everyone says that’s what horror needs to do to keep itself alive.
-Fresh ideas are important and should be welcomed and there will always be the people who do embrace them and want to push the genre forward, but at the same time there is nothing wrong with throwback horror.
+Fresh ideas are important and should be welcomed and there will always be the people who embrace them and want to push the genre forward, but at the same time there is nothing wrong with throwback horror.

-Filmmakers who grew up in the 1980’s want to make movies that feel like what they grew up with.
-Part of it might be to recapture that feeling, sure, but I think the best filmmakers who do this just want to pass that feeling on.
+Filmmakers who grew up in the 1980s want to make movies that feel like what they grew up on.
+Part of it might be to recapture that feeling, sure, but I think the most effective filmmakers just want to pass that feeling on.
 They want to pay it forward.
-These directors and producers should not be condemned for wanting to make throwback horror films to the time in which they were coming up and first fell in love with film, but more often than not, they are.
-More accurately, people love and support these productions until they actually come out.
+These directors and producers should not be condemned for wanting to make throwback horror films that harken to the time in which they were coming up and first fell in love with film.
+But more often than not, they are.
+More accurately, people have a tendency to love and support these productions until they actually come out.

-Adam Green’s Hatchet was advertised as a total throwback to the 1980’s slashers and everyone got excited.
+Adam Green’s Hatchet was advertised as a throwback to the 1980s slashers and everyone got excited.
 For a low budget indie splatter movie, it had a huge promotional campaign.
 That trailer—which showed nothing, but rather effectively—was attached to every Anchor Bay release.
-And Anchor Bay was one of the top horror distributors at the time.
+And Anchor Bay was one of the top horror distributors at the time of the film’s release.
 But it wasn’t what people expected of it.
-Just because it feels like a throwback to the late ‘80s instead of the early ‘80s, it wasn’t enough for people.
+Just because it feels like a throwback to the late ‘80s instead of the early ‘80s, it upset people.
 They wanted Friday the 13th not Friday the 13th Part VII.
 It’s more of a horror-comedy than a straightforward throwback horror and people weren’t expecting that.
 They didn’t want that.

-Plenty of people were offended by its attempt at trying to recapture the 1980’s slasher vibe because it didn’t look like that decade, as if they didn’t understand that the film was still being made in 2005.
+Plenty of people were offended by its attempt at trying to recapture the 1980s slasher vibe because it didn’t look like a product of that decade, as if they didn’t understand that the film was still being made in (and set in or around) 2005.
 This happens all the time.
-When someone says they’re making something in the tradition of an ‘80’s movie, fans expect an ‘80’s movie.
+When someone says they’re making something in the tradition of an ‘80s movie, fans expect an ‘80s movie.
 That’s what makes this sort of horror feature, which should be the most fun to make, so aggravating.
-That’s what makes throwback horror so hard.
+That’s what makes throwback horror so complicated.
 People don’t want a throwback.
 They want the real thing.
 They don’t want something in the tradition of an early slasher, they want an early slasher.